theodi/bimble/README.md

 Currently, the best way to run it is probably to set up cron jobs to run the above command for each of your repositories.
 The branch name has the date in, so it's probably best not to run more than once a day.
+We make our [Jenkins](http://jenkins.theodi.org) build server run all ours once a week.

 Github OAuth Token
 ------------------